 d) an amphibole

-29) Which of the following is correct about anionic unit of pyrosilicate?
+29) Which of the following is incorrect about anionic unit of pyrosilicate?

 a) It has one oxygen shared between two SiO4 tetrahedra.